RobertoPrevato/jekyll-now/_posts/2017-10-07-How-to-run-PyPy-powered-web-apps-in-Docker.md

 Given the choice of technology, this post is mainly targeting Pythonistas; however the same information apply to any kind of technology stack.
 The main topic is how to prepare a Docker image.

 I published the source code of this tutorial in GitHub: [https://github.com/RobertoPrevato/PyDocker](https://github.com/RobertoPrevato/PyDocker).
+Those who don't want to repeat the process by themselves, may simply clone this repository and follow along.

 ### For those who don't know PyPy
-During my job, in the last years, I often heard saying that Python is a "slow performing language", speaking about code execution speed.
+In the last years, I often heard saying that Python is a "slow performing language", speaking about code execution speed.
 This is not a correct sentence.
 Why?
 Because Python is a _language specification_, not a concrete implementation.
 It's like saying that the blueprints of a car are slow.

-Someone may argue that blueprints may impact on the speed of ending product (like a car having a non-aerodynamic shape by design), but I am pretty sure that [any object can become fast with the right engine underneath](https://www.youtube.com/watch?v=qJHhZ1eFv9E).
+Someone may argue that blueprints may impact on the speed of ending product (like a car having a non-aerodynamic shape by design), but I am pretty sure that [any object may become fast, with the right engine underneath](https://www.youtube.com/watch?v=qJHhZ1eFv9E).
 At least, enough to not be called "slow".
 As a side note, Instagram recently announced to have 800 millions of users a month, and it's running in Python.

 In fact, there are [many concrete implementations of Python](https://wiki.python.org/moin/PythonImplementations) programming language, just to mention a few:
 * [CPython](https://www.python.org/downloads/), which is the main implementation, driven by Python author